 The journey had started out so sweet, so innocent.
 The path was fresh, somewhat untouched and as she placed one foot in front of the other, she felt the beckoning of adventure, of a great journey.

 A little way down the path, it opened into the most beautiful clearing.
 It was filled with hope and possibility.
 The colours of what she believed to be answered prayer were so bright and vibrant, the joy it brought her was indescribable.
 In this clearing, in this moment, she closed her eyes and took a deep breath in.
-She wasn’t sure if it was the sensory overload or something more but in the space of second something like a premonition burst into her minds eye and she saw the rest of the path unfolding before her.
-And the beauty of it took her breath away.
+She wasn’t sure if it was the sensory overload or something more but in the space of a second a premonition-like image burst into her minds eye.
+She saw the rest of the path, the rest of the journey before her.
+The beauty of it took her breath away.
 It looked adventurous.
 It looked exciting.
 It looked as though the path was specifically made for her.
+It called to her, beckoning she take the step.

 Her eyes snapped open and immediately rested on the path ahead.
 This road, she thought, is going to be the best one yet.